magomimmo/cljs-start/README.md

 ## It's your turn

-The `cljs-start` lein-template tries to reduce as much as possible the incidental complexity for creating pure CLJS lib.
+The `cljs-start` lein-template tries to reduce as much as possible the incidental complexity for creating pure CLJS libs.
 It's now your turn to design and implement a wonderful lib without having to think about all those instrumentation already prepared.